-Elements Rules Proposed Compliance 4.16 Landscaping a) The requirements for landscaped areas set out in Part D Chapter 1 Clause 1.6 must be met in addition to the requirements set out below.
-A landscape plan prepared in accordance with the requirements of Part D Yes
+Elements Rules Proposed Complian ce 4.16 Landscaping a) The requirements for landscaped areas set out in Part D Chapter 1 Clause 1.6 must be met in addition to the requirements set out below.
+A landscape plan prepared in accordance with the requirements of Part D Chapter 1, Clause 16 has been submitted with all the development applications

-1 T b) Existing trees greater than 3 metres high should to be retained within private open space areas.
-However, if they are to be removed they should be replaced at a ratio of 3 to 1.
-There are no trees on any of the proposed lots which are over 3m and require removal.
-Yes c) The historic windbreaks throughout the area that cannot be contained within public road reserves must be retained as part of the landscaping within private lots.
-There are no historic windbreaks which will be affected by the construction of exhibition homes on any of the proposed lots.
-Yes d) Vegetation should be used for boundary demarcation and privacy screening wherever possible rather than fences.
-Landscaping is proposed to demarcate the front boundary.
-Paling fencing is proposed for the remaining boundaries to provide privacy which is adequate considering the size of the proposed lots upon which the exhibition homes are to be built.
-Yes e) Native plant species should be used.
+1 b) Existing trees greater than 3 metres high should to be retained within private open space areas.
+However, if they are to be removed they should be replaced at a ratio of 3 to 1. the proposed lots which are over 3m and require removal.
+Yes c) The historic windbreaks throughout the area that cannot be contained within public road reserves must be retained as part of the landscaping within private lots. affected by the construction of exhibition homes on any of the proposed lots.
+Yes d) Vegetation should be used for boundary demarcation and privacy screening wherever possible rather than fences. demarcate the front boundary.
+Paling fencing is Yes e) Native plant species should be used.
 No invasive exotic species should be planted.
-The proposed landscaping includes native plant species.
-Yes, a condition also reinforces the need for native plant species in any landscape design f) The extent of driveways and other hard surfaces is to be minimised.
-Paving and other water-permeable materials should be used.
-The extent of hard surface is restricted to driveways and on-site manoeuvring areas.
-The remaining parts of each of the proposed lots are either soft soil or semi-permeable due to use of gravels.
-Yes b) Front boundary fencing must not exceed 1.2 metres in height with preferred styles being post and open timber rails or post and wire with top rail.
+The proposed landscaping Yes, a condition also reinforces the need for native plant species in any landscape design f) The extent of driveways and other hard surfaces is to be minimised.
+Paving and other water-permeable materials should be used. restricted to driveways and on-site manoeuvring areas.
+The remaining parts of each Yes b) Front boundary fencing must not exceed 1.2 metres in height with preferred styles being post and open timber rails or post and wire with top rail.
 No front fences are proposed and landscaping is proposed to demarcate the boundary.
 Yes c) The integration of trees and natural ground vegetation with the fence line is encouraged.
 No significant trees exist on any of the proposed lots which would interfere with the proposed fencing.
 Yes d) Private open space screen fences and pool fences must not exceed 1.8 metres in height are to be constructed of materials that complement the buildings on the site.
 The proposed private open space fencing are a maximum of 1.8m in height.
 No swimming pools are proposed as part of any of the development applications which are the subject of this report.
 Yes